Norma-Forero/Coevol/GMCT.md

 Do use regression approaches, selective source analysis and multivariate approaches to infer hot spots.
 When looking to establish cold spots for a particular interaction, don’t forget to include regions where one of the species is completely absent.@Gomulkiewicz2007DosDon (?)

+However, measuring coevolution requires [ ] *Methods?* .
+Cevolutionary process between pathogen - host can regulate the pathogens virulence according to its  specialization to the inmune sytem of the host, despite how promising seems using GMTC with epidemiological porpuses.
+Its implementation is still challenging for the local and spatial criteria that frequently are both hard to find and measure.

 **ALSO - Concluding remarks **